code-rush/givel-info/README.md

 *After the requirements are installed, configure the database*

-##IMPORTANT
-- Use Python3 to run the application.
+**IMPORTANT**: Use Python3 to run the application.

 **Steps to run app**
-1. Run the following command:
+- Run the following command:
    `alias python=python3`
-2. To run the application execute:
+- To run the application, execute the following command:
    `python run.py`